worthyOfThrone/avrioc-nest-app/README.md

 ## env file template

 - mongodb uri contains the path to connect to mongodb database
-- you can use any avialble port to run this api on your local
+- you can use any available port to run this api on your local
 - add a difficult secret-key that will be used in jwt strategy to sign the token

 ```